lijunle/iCalendarConnector/README.md

 3. Press `F5` to see the testing result.
 (On the first time, you need to [set the credential](https://docs.microsoft.com/en-us/power-query/samples/trippin/1-odata/readme#creating-a-basic-odata-connector).)
 4. Hack the code and run with `F5` in Visual Studio.
 5. Copy the `.mez` file in build folder to custom connector folder and test it in Power BI.
 (You need to [enable the custom connectors](https://docs.microsoft.com/en-us/power-query/samples/trippin/1-odata/readme#loading-your-extension-in-power-bi-desktop) in Power BI.)

+Please note:

+- The CI build does ***not*** really test the Power BI connector functionality.
+It only packages the `.mez` file for manually testing in Power BI.
+- Power BI does not provide a way to test the data connection from CLI.
+If there is updates, please open an issue to let me know.

 ## License